Here is a quick guide on how to migrate a Staging Server to Production in WPEngine.

 Add your email address to be notified when the process has been completed—press Preview copy.

 Optional: Best time to migrate a server when it has the least traffic (early mornings).
 Try not to migrate Friday End-of-Day; it’ll probably be fine, but if you are tired from the week, it’s so easy to make simple mistakes, ruining your Friday night/weekend.

 If everything is broken and nothing works after migration, quickly restore a production backup.

-After the migration has completed and everything appears fine, you need to do two quick checks:
+After the migration has been completed and everything appears fine, you need to do two quick checks:

 - Error Console

 In Google Chrome, right-click on your website and select “Inspect” from the dropdown.

 When Google Console opens, check to see if the website is experiencing any Errors or Warnings.
 It will look something like this:

 2. Update domain name